kyle-lindsay/myvcs/README.md

 **Revert to a previous state with `myvcs checkout <commit id>`**

-This will revert your project folder to the snapshot stored in the commit with the specified id
+This will revert your project folder to the snapshot stored in the commit with the specified id.

 _**Note: Project must be initialised with `myvcs init` before any commits are made, and all files in the initialiesd directory will be tracked.**_